-Distr.
-GENERAL ECE/TRADE/C/WP.7/2007/4 13 August 2007 Original: ENGLISH ECONOMIC COMMISSION FOR EUROPE COMMITTEE ON TRADE Working Party on Agricultural Quality Standards Sixty-third session Geneva, 5-9 November 2007 Item 4(a) of the provisional agenda REVISED STANDARD LAYOUT FOR UNECE STANDARDS ON FRESH FRUIT AND VEGETABLES Note by the secretariat This text is submitted to the Working Party for approval as a revised Standard Layout.
-It is based on document TRADE/WP.7/2002/9/Add.13/Rev.1, the text of which was agreed upon at the May 2007 session of the Specialized Section on Standardization of Fresh Fruit and Vegetables.
-STANDARD LAYOUT FOR UNECE STANDARDS concerning the marketing and commercial quality control of fresh fruit and vegetables In the text the following conventions are used:
+2007 STANDARD LAYOUT FOR UNECE STANDARDS ON FRESH FRUIT AND VEGETABLES

+(on trial until November 2008)

+The present revised Standard Layout is based on document ECE/TRADE/C/WP.7/2007/4, adopted at the sixty-third session of the Working Party.

+STANDARD LAYOUT FOR UNECE STANDARDS

+concerning the marketing and commercial quality control of fresh fruit and vegetables

+In the text the following conventions are used:

-{text}: For text which explains the use of the standard layout.
-This text does not appear in the standards. <text>: For optional texts or text for which several alternatives exist, depending on the products.
-UNECE STANDARD FFV-{name of produce} concerning the marketing and commercial quality control of {name of produce} I. DEFINITION OF PRODUCE This standard applies to {name of produce} of varieties (cultivars) grown from {Latin Botanical reference in italics followed where necessary by the author's name} to be supplied fresh to the consumer, {name of produce} for industrial processing being excluded. {Additional provisions concerning the definition of the produce may be included under this heading} II.
-PROVISIONS CONCERNING QUALITY The purpose of the standard is to define the quality requirements for {name of produce} at the export-control stage after preparation and packaging.
-However, if applied at stages following export, products may show in relation to the requirements of the standard: - a slight lack of freshness and turgidity - <for products graded in classes other than the "Extra" Class,> a slight deterioration due to their development and their tendency to perish.
+{text}: For text which explains the use of the Standard Layout.
+This text does not appear in the standards.

+<text>: For optional texts or text for which several alternatives exist, depending on the products.

+UNECE STANDARD FFV-{name of produce}

+concerning the marketing and commercial quality control of {name of produce}

+I. DEFINITION OF PRODUCE

+This standard applies to {name of produce} of varieties (cultivars) grown from {Latin botanical reference in italics followed where necessary by the author's name} to be supplied fresh to the consumer, {name of produce} for industrial processing being excluded.

+{Additional provisions concerning the definition of the produce may be included under this heading}

+II.
+PROVISIONS CONCERNING QUALITY

+The purpose of the standard is to define the quality requirements for {name of produce} at the export-control stage after preparation and packaging.

+However, if applied at stages following export, products may show in relation to the requirements of the standard:

+- a slight lack of freshness and turgidity - <for products graded in classes other than the "Extra" Class,> a slight deterioration due to their development and their tendency to perish.

 The holder/seller of products may not display such products or offer them for sale, or deliver or market them in any manner other than in conformity with this standard.
 The holder shall be responsible for observing such conformity.

-A. Minimum requirements In all classes, subject to the special provisions for each class and the tolerances allowed, the {name of produce} must be: - intact {depending on the nature of the produce, a deviation from the provision is allowed} - sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded - clean, practically free of any visible foreign matter {with regard to traces of soil, a deviation from this provision is allowed, depending on the nature of the produce} - practically free from pests - free from damage caused by pests affecting the flesh - free of abnormal external moisture - free of any foreign smell and/or taste.
+A. Minimum requirements

+In all classes, subject to the special provisions for each class and the tolerances allowed, the {name of produce} must be:

+- intact {depending on the nature of the produce, a deviation from the provision is allowed} - sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded - clean, practically free of any visible foreign matter {with regard to traces of soil, a deviation from this provision is allowed, depending on the nature of the produce} - practically free from pests - free from damage caused by pests affecting the flesh - free of abnormal external moisture - free of any foreign smell and/or taste.

-{Additional provisions may be made for specific standards, depending on the nature of the produce}. <The produce must be sufficiently developed, and display satisfactory ripeness, depending on the nature of the produce.> The development and condition of the {name of produce} must be such as to enable them: - to withstand transportation and handling - to arrive in satisfactory condition at the place of destination.
-B. Maturity requirements {To be drawn up, depending on the produce}.
+{Additional provisions may be made for specific standards, depending on the nature of the produce}.

+<The produce must be sufficiently developed, and display satisfactory ripeness, depending on the nature of the produce.>

+The development and condition of the {name of produce} must be such as to enable them:

+- to withstand transportation and handling - to arrive in satisfactory condition at the place of destination.

+B. Maturity requirements

+{To be drawn up, depending on the produce}.

+C. Classification

-C. Classification {Name of produce} are classified in two or three classes, as defined below:1 (i) "Extra" Class {Name of produce} in this class must be of superior quality.
-They must be characteristic of the variety and/or commercial type.
+{Name of produce} are classified in two or three classes, as defined below:1

+(i) "Extra" Class

+[Name of produce] in this class must be of superior quality.
+They must be characterist of the variety and/or commercial type.
 They must be: {Provisions, depending on the nature of the produce}.